Ambrym: Tourism

 Tourists are attracted by Ambrym's active volcanoes, tropical vegetation, and the customs of the local villagers.
 They stay in traditional bungalows, as there are no hotels on the island.

 Transportation

 The island is served by two airports, Ulei Airport in the southeast and Craig Cove Airport in the southwest.

 Popular culture

 Ambrym is featured in the 2016 Werner Herzog documentary, Into the Inferno.

+Episode two of the BBC documentary "Into the Volcano" hosted by Kate Humble was filmed on Ambrym in 2014.